Llanik/Hypertool/README.md

 ### Features
 - Load VNIR/SWIR cubes (auto-detect pairs).
 - Display RGB composites or grayscale.
-- Overlay Ground Truth (GT) masks.
+- Overlay Ground Truth (GT) masks if exists.
 - Show spectra (mean and standard deviation) interactively.
-- Flip or rotate images for alignment.

-### Workflow
-1. Click **Open Hypercube** to load a `.mat`, `.h5`, or `.hdr` cube.
-2. If both VNIR & SWIR are present, they are auto-paired.
-3. Adjust RGB channels via sliders or presets.
-4. Load a Ground Truth PNG (`_GT.png`) if available.
-5. Modify transparency to compare GT overlay.
+- Visualize metadata.
 ---

 ## <img src="/interface/icons/registration_icon.svg" width="32" /> 3.
 Registration Tool

 **Purpose:** Align two hyperspectral cubes (e.g., VNIR and SWIR) spatially.

-### Workflow
+### Steps
 1. Load a **Fixed Cube** and a **Moving Cube**.
-2. Choose the registration method: ORB, AKAZE, or SIFT.
+2. Choose the registration method: ORB or AKAZE.
-3. Optionally crop regions for feature matching.
+3. Optionally crop regions for feature matching (only for images that have local big differences).
 4. Detect features and compute transformation.
 5. Inspect overlays (color blend or checkerboard).
+6. If needed : modify/suppres/select features to keep and launch re-register.
-6. Save the aligned cube for future processing.
+7. Save the aligned cube (or both cubes) for future processing.

 ### Tips
-- Enable *Auto-load complementary cube* to automatically find the VNIR/SWIR pair.
+- Enable *Auto-load complementary cube* to automatically find the VNIR/SWIR pair if exist (_VNIR of _SWIR suffix in filename is needed).
 - The aligned cube can serve as the parent for further minicube extraction.

 ---